 MANDATORY COURTESY: CBN NEWS/ THE BRODY FILE

-In yet another exclusive interview with The Brody File (our ninth this election cycle alone), Donald Trump says his recipe for success is in the hands of evangelical voters, plain and simple.
+In yet another exclusive interview with The Brody File (our ninth this election cycle alone), Donald Trump says he has a message for those evangelicals that may be skeptical about voting for him.

 The GOP presidential nominee and his wife Melania sat down with us Thursday afternoon in Washington, D.C.
 Watch The Brody File blog for additional clips and check out The 700 Club for the main story airing across the country Thursday.

 Look, the reality is pretty simple: if evangelicals show up in droves, Trump wins.
 Forget all the polling you see.
 A record turnout by evangelicals seals the deal for Trump.